Explore Cherokee Marsh Public Lands. Area map with major trailheads and boat landings.

 The Yahara River and Lake Mendota watershed boundary and planned growth areas.
 From Dane County Planning and Development.

 The Cherokee Marsh Naturalist Program provides skilled naturalists to lead field studies for students of all ages.
-For students from the Madison School District and elsewhere.
 More information.

 Slow, No-wake Zone